More heat, more humidity, and of course more heat alerts

 Watch extended coverage on KPRC 2+

-Temperatures soar to 102 degrees Saturday afternoon and through this weekend.
-Mornings start in the lower 80s not giving us much of a break from this unrelenting heat.
-Heat advisory is in effect through 10PM and will be extended Sunday and beyond.
-An Excessive Heat Warning is also in place.
-This will be our 42nd day this summer with a heat alert, and if we hit 100 it will be our 7th day in a row and 15th of the year.
+More blazing temps are on tap for Sunday.
+Heat advisories and Excessive Heat Warnings are in effect through 10PM and will likely be extended beyond.

+This will be our 42nd day this summer with a heat alert, and if we hit 100 it will be our 8th day in a row and 16th of the year.
 We average 3–100-degree days a year.

 Drought getting worse: